 top of page

-3️⃣ Ask a question that would prompt the student to create a sentence about the story with the target sentence structure.
-You can also provide a sentence starter here.
+2️⃣ Ask a question that would prompt the student to create a sentence about the story with the target sentence structure/grammar.
+You may want to provide a sentence starter.

 • SLP: What did Froggy do after he went kayaking?
-After he went kayaking, Froggy…(sentence starter)
+After kayaking, Froggy…(sentence starter)

 Continue with similar question types and sentence starters (if needed) to elicit the target sentence structure.
 For example: